fhiso/tsc-governance/board/appeals.md

 The Appeal Committee shall consider the appeal filed by the Appellants and the responses received from other Parties to the Appeal.
-The Appeal Committee may structure their consideration as by majority vote they deem fit.
+The Appeal Committee may structure their consideration as they deem fit by majority vote.
 In particular, they may:

 a.  seek clarification or supplementary information from the Parties to
     the Appeal;